Police escort ESU president to his office after layoffs, protests

 The move has upset students and staff in some of the departments experiencing cuts.

-University student, Cadence Wooge, who organized the sit-in, said some of her classes had been cancelled, after professors received word of their dismissal.
+University student Cadence Wooge, who organized the sit-in, said some of her classes had been canceled after professors received word of their dismissal.

-“I had a couple of teachers… I know, personally, two of my teachers today cancelled classes for personal reasons,” Wooge said.
-“A few others have also cancelled, because either they want to support students in this or they have been dismissed as well.”
+“I had a couple of teachers… I know, personally, two of my teachers today canceled classes for personal reasons,” Wooge said.
+“A few others have also canceled because either they want to support students in this or they have been dismissed as well.”

 Students also expressed concern that administrative offices have been blocked off with an “authorized personnel” only sign, despite the university’s “open door” policy.